AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Django_Tutorial_10/README.md

     return render(request, 'catalog/book_renew_librarian.html', context)
 ```
-We'll need to test that the view is only available to users who have the `can_mark_returned` permission, and that users are redirected to an HTTO 404 error page if they attempt to renew a `BookInstance` that does not exist.
+We'll need to test that the view is only available to users who have the `can_mark_returned` permission, and that users are redirected to an HTTP 404 error page if they attempt to renew a `BookInstance` that does not exist.
 We should check that the initial value of the form is seeded with a date three weeks in the future, and that if validation succeeds, we're redirected to the "all-borrowed books" view.
 As part of chekcing the validation-fail tests, we'll also check that our form is sendin the appropriate error messages.

 Add the first part of the test class (shown below) to the bottom of **/catalog/tests/test_views.py**.
 This creates two users and two book instances, but only gives one user the permission required to access the view.
 ```